 Selling commodity ETF holdings

-Usually, when you sell your shares in an ETF at a profit and have held those shares for more than one year, you have capital gains that are taxed at no more than 15% (zero for investors in the 10% or 15% tax bracket; 20% for those in the 39.6% tax bracket starting in 2013).
+Usually, when you sell your shares in an ETF at a profit and have held those shares for more than 1 year, the capital gains tax rates are 0%, 15%, or 20% depending on your taxable income and filing status.
 However, commodity ETFs may be treated differently, again depending on what type of ETF is involved.

 - Investors selling shares in futures-contracts ETFs have already reported their gains; they were passed through to investors and picked up annually.
 There usually is no additional gain or loss to report when the shares are sold.

 - Investors selling shares in commodity ETFs that hold physical gold or silver may be taxed at a long-term capital gains rate of 28% for those in tax brackets at or above 28%.
 However, if these ETFs are grantor trusts, then investors have ordinary income, rather than capital gain, when they sell their shares.

 - Investors selling shares in commodity ETNs generally are subject to the usual capital gain and loss rules.
 Exception: Gains on the sale of currency ETNs are taxed at ordinary income rates.